Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 23rd March 2018
+Fixed a typo in `svr.py`, the SVR now performs very well.

 ## 22nd March 2018
 Implemented a first version of a custom SVM Regression with Gurobi in `svr.py`.
 Did first tests on new notebook `Custom SVR Tests`, the SVM seems to perform poorly.
 Need to determine causes.